lorin/booknotes/Drift-Into-Failure.md

     - Contribution of the protective structure
     - A story of drift
 3. The legacy of Newton and Descartes
+    - Why did Newton and Descrates have such an impact?
+    - So why should we care?
+    - What Newton can and cannot do
+    - Columbia: parts that broke in sequence
+    - Broken part, broken system?
+    - Accidents come from relationships, not parts
+    - We have Newton on a retainer
 4. The search for the broken component
 5. Theorizing drift
 6. What is complexity and systems thinking?